 Overview

+This document shows how to use Doxygen commenting in the C language.
+For an example of Doxygen commenting in VHDL, see doxygenTemplate_<version number>.vhd.
+Since the two styles are so similar, it is highly recommended that you read this guide even if you only need VHDL.
+Contributions cannot be accepted that do not adhere to these commenting standards.

 Doxygen is a great tool for automatically generating HTML documentation of source code based on comments written within the text.
 If the comments are structured in a certain way, the Doxygen executable can parse out the necessary information and present it in a user-friendly way.

 For example, a comment structured as shown generates the following output.